Late Ming peasant rebellions: Rebel movements

 By 1633, the rebels had spread into Huguang, Sichuan, Shanxi.
 Chen Qiyu was made Supreme Commander of Shaanxi, Shanxi, Henan, Huguang, and Sichuan.
 He drove out Zhang Xianzhong and Luo Rucai from Sichuan.
 The rebels in Henan were driven west until they were bottled up in the southwestern corner of Henan in Chexiang Gorge.
 Heavy rains battered the rebels for 40 days.
 After weeks of deprivation, 13,000 rebels, including Li Zicheng, surrendered to Chen Qiyu.
-They were returned to their homes under supervision, but when 36 rebels were killed and their heads hung up on the city walls, a full-scale revolt broke out again.
+They were returned to their homes under supervision.
+When 36 rebels were killed and their heads hung up on the city walls, a full-scale revolt broke out again.

 Li Zicheng besieged Longzhou but was driven away by Zuo Guangxian.
 Despite the inability of the rebels to take well-defended cities, the Ming army was also unable to decisively defeat them, so the Ming started building blockhouses in towns to fortify the countryside.
 In 1635, a meeting between major rebel groups took place at Rongyang in Central Henan.
 Zhang Xianzhong and Gao Yingxiang were tasked with taking Southern Zhili, Luo Rucai with defending the Yellow River, and Ma Shouying with leading the mobile division.

 Zhang and Gao sacked Fengyang, the ancestral home of the Hongwu Emperor and the location of his tomb.
 Over 4,000 Ming officials were killed and 2,600 structures were burned down.
 During the operation, a dispute occurred between Li Zicheng and Zhang Xianzhong on whether or not to kill the eunuchs, which led to the dissolution of the rebel alliance.
 They split up with Li moving west and Zhang to the east.

 Zhang Xianzhong failed to take the city of Luzhou, which was heavily defended with cannons that dealt heavy casualties to the rebels, killing 1,100.
-Li Zicheng continued his rebel activity throughout 1635 and 1636 with modest success; however, his lieutenant defected to the Ming and took Li's girlfriend along with him.
+Li Zicheng continued his rebel activity throughout 1635 and 1636 with modest success.
+However, his lieutenant defected to the Ming and took Li's girlfriend along with him.
 Li lost Xianyang to the Ming after that.
-To the north, a 43,000 strong Ming army arrived in Henan under the command of Hong Chengchou but he failed to rout the rebels and even suffered a defeat.
+To the north, a 43,000 strong Ming army arrived in Henan under the command of Hong Chengchou.
+He failed to rout the rebels and suffered a defeat.
 Lu Xiangsheng was put in charge of rebel pacification in Huguang.
-Meanwhile the Ming suffered a major defeat when rebel forces surrounded Cao Wenzhao when he overextended and ran into rebel cavalry forces.
+Meanwhile, the Ming suffered a major defeat when rebel forces surrounded Cao Wenzhao, when he overextended and ran into rebel cavalry forces.
 Cao killed himself.